Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Catherine Cheng, Yik Siu Chan, Lucy He, Ana Ma, Jen-Tse Huang, Kaiqu Liang, Muru Zhang, and Jialin Li for their valuable feedback.
+This project and related results were made possible with the support of the NOMIS Foundation.
 Addison J. Wu was supported by an OURSIP grant from the Office of Undergraduate Research at Princeton University.
-This project and related results were made possible with the support of the NOMIS Foundation.
+Experiments with Gemini were conducted using Google Gemini credits from a Gemini Academic Program Award.